iimadouu/MultiScan/README.md

-# MultiScan
+# VulnerabilityScanning

-MultiScan is a website scanning tool that utilizes various security assessment tools to scan and analyze websites for vulnerabilities.
+VulnerabilityScanning is a website scanning tool that utilizes various security assessment tools to scan and analyze websites for vulnerabilities.

 ## Installation